m13253/telegraf-better-ping/Readme.md

 However, there are two issues with this route:
 1. Inter-container name resolution does not work.
 So you will need to specify `INFLUX_URL='http://127.0.0.1:8086'` instead of `INFLUX_URL='http://influxdb:8086'`.
 2. The Dnsmasq DNS server in the container may conflict with any other DNS server running on `127.0.0.53` of the host network (for example, systemd-resolved).
+So you need to specify an alternate address for Dnsmasq to listen on, for example `DNSMASQ_LISTEN_ADDR=127.0.0.153`.